 Most of these answers are qualified by factors such as the condition of the property, its location and neighborhood, price point, the upcoming election, interest rates, the economy, etc. Opinions also differ regarding how long this “cycle” has been in effect and when it might end.

-Whatever your opinion may be on these subjects, here are the types of claims that I have seen related to these issues: (1) deposit disputes; (2) claims by buyers that they have overpaid; (3) claims by sellers that they lost the benefit of their bargain with the buyer due to the buyer cancelling the contract; and (4) claims by sellers to cancel listing agreements because the property has not sold.
+Whatever your opinion may be on these subjects, here are the types of claims that I have seen related to these issues: (1) deposit disputes; (2) claims by buyers that they have overpaid; (3) claims by sellers that they lost the benefit of their bargain with the buyer due to the buyer canceling the contract; and (4) claims by sellers to cancel listing agreements because the property has not sold.
 This article and next month’s article will provide some observations on each of these types of claims.

 I typically see these disputes after the buyer or seller has already prepared a cancellation agreement or the date for close of escrow has passed.
 If a buyer wants to cancel, they should evaluate whether they have a basis to do so before either of these events takes place.
 The buyer should not assume that a cancellation right does not exist or that one cannot be developed based upon a lack of contractual performance by the seller, a lack of full and complete disclosure, or common-law rescission rights.
 If the seller is cancelling, has the seller issued a timely Notice To Perform or (if using the C.A.R. contract) a timely Demand To Close Escrow, or has the seller otherwise tendered performance (if applicable and if using the PRDS contract)?